 \subsection{\textbf{Scene Breakdown Agent}}

 The scene breakdown agent is designed to create step-by-step editable animation guides \textbf{(D1)}, which follow an animator’s traditional approach of creating animation guides from their scripts.
-We use the \textit{o1} model, which is a reasoning model.
-The model is encouraged to think module-by-module.
-Given an initial list of modules, We break down parts of the prompt in the following descriptions.
+The scene breakdown agent is implemented as a single function call and can be re-prompted with additional queries by the user interactively.
+Given a user $script$, the agent returns a sequence of primitive map animations with each item containing a \textit{module\_name}, \textit{timeline\_start}, \textit{timeline\_end}, \textit{short\_description}, \textit{long\_description} and \textit{initial\_parameters} (module specific).
+We describe the steps the agent takes to achieve this below.